run

 turbo run

 command.
 Available flag options are described below. - [-- [args passed to tasks]]: You may also pass arguments to the underlying scripts.
-Note that all arguments will be passed to all tasks.
+Note that all arguments will be passed to all tasks that are named in the run command.

 Good to know: